Summer School: UniCOAST

 For applying to the UniCOAST Summer School, an online form has to be submitted.
 A letter of motivation and a CV including your university background need to be added to the application.
 The letter of motivation should reflect your area of scientific focus and previous research topics.

-The application deadline has been extended to Monday, the 15th of June 2020.
+An application deadline will be given when the admission process reopens in spring 2021.
 Feedback regarding the success of your application will be given subsequently.

 All questions regarding the summer school or the admission process can be directed to unicoastlufi.uni-hannover.de.